 In Other Environments

-There are a few other environments where hot-dip galvanized steel is traditionally used with great success, such as:
+There are a few other environments where hot-dip galvanized steel is traditionally used with great success:

 - Chemical solutions with neutral pH (4-13)